+'''

 myid.example.com

+'''

-<client name> - the name of the client you added to the web.oauth2 appsettings.Production.json file.
+<cli>name> - the name of the client you added to the web.oauth2 custom client configuration file.

-In this example, you are using myid.mysystem - see section 8.3.2, Adding the API client.
+In this example, you are using myid.mysystem - see section 9.3.2, Adding the API client.

 <DPAPI-encrypted client secret> - the encrypted secret you created with the DPAPIEncrypt.ps1 script.